 How Often Should I Masturbate?

 You've no doubt heard some crazy rumors about the negative impacts of masturbation.
-From premature aging to infertility - there are a lot of myths out there!
+From premature aging to infertility - there's a lot of myths going around out there.

 Is it healthy to masturbate?

-In reality, there are many positives to masturbation.
+In reality, there are so many positives to masturbation.
 Generally, it’s believed that masturbation*;

 Boosts the immune system

 Improves mood (oxytocin and dopamine released from arousal)

 Against popular assumption, the less you engage sexually… the less you’re going to want it, and by engaging with yourself sexually every now and again, you’ll see your desire come back to life.